 Add some hygge to your home.

 Autumn is a natural time for it.
-Bring on the coziness!
+Bring on the hygge coziness!

 Take a fall drive in the country.

 I’ve done this nearly every year of my life and the magic of the leaves changing color never grows old for me.
 Want to make a full day of it?
-Pack a picnic lunch and search for the perfect spot to dig in!
+Combine this with the picnic idea and search for the perfect spot to dig in!